 Kingston Maurward College has welcomed MP Oliver Letwin to an Apprenticeship Business Breakfast to speak about the importance of the schemes to businesses ahead of Apprenticeship Week 9th-13th March.

-During the event, which was supported by Dorset Chamber of Commerce, local businesses were invited to enjoy a full English breakfast, an introduction from Kingston Maurward Business Training Advisor Alison Moore, and addresses from sponsors Rob Fox from Porter Dodson and Simon Hartley from Hartley's Accountants.
+During the event, which was supported by Dorchester Chamber of Commerce, local businesses were invited to enjoy a full English breakfast, an introduction from Kingston Maurward Business Training Advisor Alison Moore, and addresses from sponsors Rob Fox from Porter Dodson and Simon Hartley from Hartley's Accountants.

 Kingston Maurward is the training provider across

 Our part-time Garden Design students are helping to shape Dorchester’s heritage in a college competition to redesign the defunct bowling green in the town’s Borough Gardens.

 The yearlong project was initiated last spring by the Friends of Borough Gardens who contacted Dorset Wildlife Trust about planting a wildflower meadow.
 Whilst a meadow can be a worthwhile and ecological contribution to the local environment, they can also unfortunately often become overgrown and untidy.
 In view of the proposed site Dorset Wildlife Trust

 Joining MPs and celebrities, Kingston Maurward College Foundation Degree in Animal Behaviour & Welfare students travelled to parliament recently for the controversial debate against people keeping primates as pets.

 Organised by leading primate charity, Wild Futures, the event aimed to raise awareness of the charity’s cause and ultimately persuade Westminster that an outright ban on primate pet ownership should be enforced

 Kingston Maurward College is holding a heat of the Young Horticulturists of the Year completion this term.